cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

                members = foo, bar, baz

 Any tasks not assigned to a particular queue will remain in the default queue.
-The *queues* example workflow illustrates how queues work by running two task trees side by side each limited to 2 and 3 tasks respectively:
+The following example illustrates how queues work by running two task trees side by side, limited to 2 and 3 tasks respectively:

 .. literalinclude:: ../../workflows/queues/flow.cylc
    :language: cylc